-New York Sexual Harassment Training Deadline of October 9, 2019
+New York State Sexual Harassment Training

 - Applies to all employers, regardless of their size, who employ anyone in the state of New York.

+If an employee is based elsewhere but regularly interacts with other employees in New York City, even if they are not physically present in the City, they should be trained.
 Both New York State and New York City laws detail specific content that must be addressed in the training.
 While New York State training content requirements are similar to content requirements in other states, New York City’s law goes beyond the training content that previously has been required in other jurisdictions.
 For example, the training provided to employees in New York City must:

 - Address bystander intervention

-- Training Requirements (Table 1)
+- Training Requirements for New York State (Table 1)

-- Training Content (Table 2)
+- Training Requirements for New York City (Table 2)

 Sexual Harassment Training Obligations in New York State

-|Employers and Employees Covered||All employers, regardless of size, must train all employees.
+All employers, regardless of size, must train all employees.

 According to the final guidance issued by New York State, an “employee” includes all workers, regardless of immigration status.
 “Employee” also includes exempt or non-exempt employees, part-time workers, seasonal workers, and temporary workers.